Xingzhouliu1987/Sql-Scripts/WindowsServer/Readme.md

 - Windows Server 2012 or up
 - SQL Server 2014 and up (if used as SQL Server Service Accounts)
 - A KdsRootKey already present
-- Remote Powershell must be enabled for the target host
+- Remote Powershell must be enabled for the target host (uses Invoke-Command if target host not yet joined to security group to join the host and refresh state)
 - User must be a Domain Administrator

 To Create a KdsRootKey